etodanik/borsh-cpp20/README.md

 </p>

 # Borsh for C++20

 `borsh-cpp20` is an implementation of the borsh serialization specification for C++20.

 ## Motivation

 Basically, at the time of writing there was no feature complete borsh serializer / deserializer implementation available for C++ at all, so this code is an attempt to fill that gap.

 ## Current state

 The library isn't ready for production, and the code is published just for building in public.
-It is most definitely isn't tested to be fully byte compatible with Borsh.
 Please don't use it until it is.

-Below is a list of types specified in the Rust specification, with the ones implemented checked:
+Below is a list of types specified in the Rust specification, with the ones implemented checked.
+Every checked type is tested to be binary compatible with the borsh specification:

 - [x] Integers (int8_t, int16_t, int32_t, int64_t, uint8_t, uint16_t, uint32_t, uint64_t, bool)
 - [x] Bool
 - [ ] Floats